Magnet Man

 Magnet Man (Sometimes referred to as "Magnetman" and "TheMagnetMan") is a singer, songwriter, composer, musician, producer and actor.
 Sometimes known as "The Man of Many voices" and "Musical Ambassador for Barbados", his music spans a broad range of genres, fusing RnB, Hip-Hop, Ragga, Soca, Soul, Latin, Rock and Pop.

 Early life

-Magnet Man was born on the island of Barbados and raised in the Silver Hill Christ Church area, which is located in the south of the island.
+Magnet Man was born in the late 1970s on the island of Barbados and raised in the Silver Hill Christ Church area, which is located in the south of the island.
 He started singing at a young age, with an early ambition to have a music career and travel around the globe.

 Music career

 4 de People

 From 2000 to 2003 he was a member of Bajan group 4 de People.
 He spent a lot of time touring the Caribbean as well as the United States, Canada and Venezuela.

 Solo career

 In late 2003, Magnet Man went solo and his first performances were on an international stadium tour with Busta Rhymes.
 Stadiums included on the tour were Wembley Arena, London Arena and Wettingen in Switzerland.
 Magnet Man has also performed in concert with Shaggy, Ja Rule, Ashanti, and Beres Hammond.
 At Edinburgh's Live 8 summit, He sang a song with Daniel Bedingfield to 220,000 people.
 Shortly after this, Magnet Man formed his own charity Make A Difference Foundation.
+In 2004 he collaborated with DJ Anne Savage to release the single "Wuck U Right".

 In 2005 he performed in 14 countries, including Germany's Popkomm Festival attended by 17,000 music industry executives.
 He also performed in a sponsored Official 2005 MIDEM showcase in Cannes, France, where he was one of only eight acts in the world to be selected from thousands of submissions by worldwide record labels.
 In 2006 he again performed all over the world including headlining concerts in Grenada, Barbados, The Bahamas, Scotland, Germany and all around England plus he headlined a Virgin Atlantic concert at Leeds and Readings Potter Newton Park Concert.

-Magnet Man has had large sponsorships from Virgin Atlantic, Newmont Travel, LIAT Airlines and BMI Airlines.
-He was appointed officially to represent UNICEF Bremen in 2006 as they have adopted his charity song "Make A Difference" as their official song for two UNICEF Bremen campaigns Schools For Africa and Kids & Aids.
+Magnet Man was appointed officially to represent UNICEF Bremen in 2006 as they have adopted his charity song "Make A Difference" as their official song for two UNICEF Bremen campaigns Schools For Africa and Kids & Aids.
+His song "Eskape to the Muzic" was also used as a campaign song for UNICEF.